 Fundamental errors were made in my recent note on CD Projekt.
 I want to write about where I went wrong and what, through further digging, I now believe is closer to reality in regard to the Polish gaming company’s growth and recent title Cyberpunk 2077.
 I can best summarise what I got wrong in one sentence by saying that: I misjudged what the market was thinking, and where it was attributing sources of the company’s future growth.

 I didn’t catch myself out on this due to making incorrect assumptions regarding revenue and net income reconciliations to unit sales, and marketability and pricing power of their title Cyberpunk 2077, as well as Cyberpunk Multiplayer.
-I’ll go into all of these in more detail below and try and shed light on where the market is thinking, the reality of the situation, and why CD Projekt is going into my “too-hard” basket, for now.
+I’ll go into all of these in more detail below and try and shed light on what the market is thinking, the reality of the situation, and why CD Projekt is going into my “too-hard” basket, for now.

 Where I Went Wrong